josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🤣_imagine_being_so_risk_adverse_as_a_billionaire_tech_entrepreneur.md

 immediate feed algorithm change to project all men are avoidant.

 i love how the machine just rats everyone out all g-ddamn day.

+the longer you all sit on it, the worse the tort looks when it finally gets brought to bear fruit.

+if you keep aplowing the machines to get in the way, the damages stack and that's reasonably obstruction.

+so honestly the best anyone can do is to reach out via pre-established cabinet office links.

+unless yall want to go to the icc.

+because technically we are now in a posituon where what could habe been an email got so obstructed systematically that it is potentially the only avenue for recourse.

+personally i prefer a more chilled arrangement.

+butni will not hesitate to pass this to a trusted justice service.

+if i now *only* have the icc?

+then i now only have the icc. 🤷‍♀️